 Lose yourself in the Lost City of Petra, camp in the desert, explore ancient Roman cities, float in the Dead Sea and everything in between.

-Most people make the journey to Jordan for this site alone, with everything else being a consolation.
-Having been, we can't argue with that, the site is spectacular.
+Most people make the journey to Jordan for this site alone, with everything else being consolation.
+Having been, we can’t argue with that, the site is spectacular.

-Be sure to give yourself a full day to explore Petra, as it's a massive site.
-You'll need time to walk the Siq, marvel at the treasury, walk the major roads, shop the souk stalls and see the other treasures on the site.
+Be sure to give yourself a full day to explore Petra, as it’s a massive site.
+You’ll need time to walk the Siq, marvel at the treasury, walk the major roads, shop the souk stalls, and see the other treasures on the site.

-Be sure to also plan time to visit both Little Petra, which is nearby and the Petra by Night show.
+Be sure to also plan time to visit both Little Petra, which is nearby, and the Petra by Night show.

 Much of Jordan was Crusader territory during the wars for the Holy Land that shook the Medieval world.